gaperton/ionic-views/README.md

 - `Application.instance` - access an application instance.
 - `Application.switchTo( 'screen' )` - switch to the screen which is the member of an application.
 - `app.screen` - property used to retrieve and set current screen view.
 - `app.render()` - render all the subviews, _if display is on_.
-Is called automaticaly when display goes on.
+It's called automaticaly when display goes on.

 ```javascript
 class MyApp extends Application {